HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 When reviewing the total number of website requests, there will be a bias towards common third-party domains.
 To get a better understanding of the HTTP/2 adoption by server install, we will look instead at the protocol used to serve the HTML from the home page of a site.

 Last year around 37% of home pages were served over HTTP/2 and 63% over HTTP/1.
-This year, combining mobile and desktop, it is an equal 50% split with slightly more desktop sites being served over HTTP/2 for the first time, as shown in Figure 22.4.
+This year, combining mobile and desktop, it is a roughly equal split, with slightly more desktop sites being served over HTTP/2 for the first time, as shown in Figure 22.4.

 <figure>
   <table>